 The Easy Whipped Cream

 The whipped cream is barely sweetened because the laid-back cream complements the sweet brownie nicely.
 It's quite a nice pairing...and one you rarely see.
 Brownies are super dense, too, while the cream is obviously very fluffy, so these complimentary flavors and textures make for good eats.

-What little sugar the brownie pizza has is mostly to give it some structure so the berries don’t just sink once they hit the topping.
+What little sugar the brownie cake has is mostly to give it some structure so the berries don't just sink once they hit the topping.

 You can either use a stand mixer with whisk attachment to make the whipped cream or use a regular hand mixer.
 Either way, be sure to not over beat the heavy cream.
 You want stiff peaks (where you can dip the whisk into the cream and the cream stays in a mountain peak) but you don't want to turn it into butter.

 Heavy cream goes from great to over beaten in a matter of seconds if you're not watching it closely.
 Sneaky stuff.

 Okay, this section has nothing to do with taste and everything to do with making this bad boy look beautiful, but that's what makes this cake have the "wow" factor, so let's discuss.